OpenFn/docs/adaptors/collections.md

 ## Collections Overview

-The Collections API provides access to a secure key/value store on the OpenFn Platform.
+The Collections API provides access to a secure key/value store that allows users to store, update and reuse data across workflows in their OpenFn projects.
 It is designed for high performance over a large volume of data.

-Collections are secure, private datastores which are visible only to Workflows within a particular OpenFn Project.
+Collections are secure, private datastores which are only accessible to Workflows within a particular OpenFn Project.
 They can be created, managed and destroyed from the OpenFn Admin page.

 When running in the CLI, a Personal Access Token can be used to get access to the collection (generated from the app at /profile/tokens).